IndustriALL Global Union: History

 A major part of the organisation's work is building international company networks, where union activists from different countries who work for the same company can meet and share strategies.

+In 2024, Russian authorities designated IndustriALL as an "undesirable organization."

 Bangladesh Accord

 IndustriALL represents workers in the garment and textile sector.
 After the Rana Plaza industrial disaster, when a building collapse killed 1,134 people, IndustriALL and UNI Global Union negotiated the Bangladesh Accord.
 The Accord is a legally binding safety and inspection mechanism for garment and textile factories in Bangladesh.
 The Accord was signed by more than 200 brands who source from Bangladesh.
 The agreement was renewed in 2017.

 Living wage campaign

 Poverty wages have a devastating impact on workers; in Cambodia thousands of malnourished workers have fainted in the last 2 years and in Bangladesh workers are being forced to survive on a dollar a day.

 From Africa to Asia and Latin America the Living Wage is a global issue and central to the Decent Work Agenda.
 IndustriALL is campaigning on this issue with its affiliates.